Bamit-2021/Amazon_Dataset/README.md

 Order ID: A unique identifier assigned to each order for easy tracking and reference.

-Order Date: The date when the customer placed the order, crucial for analyzing seasonal trends and demand patterns.
+Order Date: The date when the customer placed the order, is crucial for analyzing seasonal trends and demand patterns.

 Ship Date: The date when the order was shipped, allowing for evaluation of order fulfillment efficiency.